 Transfers of financial assets are accounted for as sales or purchases when control over the assets has been surrendered by the transferor.
-Control over transferred assets is deemed to be surrendered when the assets have been isolated from the transferor, the transferee obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets, and the transferor does not maintain effective control over the transferred assets.
+Control over transferred assets is deemed to be surrendered when the assets have been isolated from the transferor, the transferred assets, and the transferor does not maintain effective control over the transferred assets.